slowernews/wisdom-tldr/README.md

-# awesome-improvement-ideas
+# self-improvement-for-skeptics
-Distillation of quotes.
-Self improvement for skeptics.
+Self improvement ideas distilled from awesome quotes.

 - [On teamwork](#on-teamwork)
 - [On leadership](#on-leadership)